PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Demon/Palingenesi/README.md

 ## Palingenesi
 <img src="https://github.com/user-attachments/assets/cceb3386-1e9b-4032-99d1-d8627dbf62e3" alt="palingenesi_evil" width="300" height="300">

 > Each night*, choose a player: they die.
 1 alive player knows you are in play.
-If you die, they become an evil Palingenesi.
+If you die, they become an evil Palingenesi. [-1 Minion]

 *Entry 5712: The Palingenesi in an entity found in 1662 in a cave, named after its ability to reform upon destruction.
 Burning, Crushing, Disolving, and Slashing are just a few methods we have tested, none have worked.
 We are trying all we can.
 It won't be contained.
 I will probably die before the end of the month.
 My death will hopefully contain it for enough time for a way to destroy it to be found.
 Someone had to be the sacrifice.*